 - All fees and expenses owed to the program must be paid.

-- The student must be in compliance to program policies regarding attendance, ethics, policies and procedures.
+- The student must be compliant with program policies regarding attendance, ethics, policies and procedures.

 - Return parking "hang tag," ID badges and radiation badges.